-In Australia, students will continue to engage in a weekly tutorial program on Friday.
-This year the tutorials will be held on Friday afternoons at 2.00pm.
-This 1 1⁄2 hr. tutorial will be conducted via zoom.
+In Australia, students will continue to engage in a weekly tutorial program on Thursday afternoon.
+Due to larger numbers of students this year the allocated time for these tutorials will be 2 hours and, in most cases, will commence at 3.00pm.
+These tutorials will be conducted via zoom.
 Students will be rostered to present a topic to their peers which will form part of their course assessment.
-Students will also share any 'clinical pearls' clinical tips they have learnt on their placements and engage in brief discussions about clinical scenarios relevant to the MiS placements.
+Students will also share any 'clinical pearls' clinical tips they have learnt on their placements and engage in brief discussions about clinical scenarios relevant to the MiS placements via a course discussion board.
 Students may approach you for guidance about their allocated topic, particularly checking current management strategies.